devleague/js-constructors/README.md

 Spellcaster(name, health, mana)
 -----------------------------
-Now that you've created some spells, lets create `Spellcaster` objects that can use them!
+Now that you've created some spells, let's create `Spellcaster` objects that can use them!

 **Parameters**